devjaewon/devjaewon.com/README.md

 # devjaewon.com

-personal website for archiving a life.
+personal website for managing and archiving a life.